ariatemplates/noder-js/doc/api.md

 If `valueOrPromise` is a noder-js promise, `Promise.resolve` returns it directly.

-If `valueOrPromise` is an object or a function with a `thenSync` or `then`  method, it is considered as a promise and `Promise.resolve` returns an equivalent noder-js promise.
+If `valueOrPromise` is an object or a function with a `thenSync` or `then`  method, it is considered as a promise and `Promise.resolve` returns an equivalent noderJS promise.

 Otherwise, `Promise.resolve` returns an already fulfilled promise, whose fulfillment value is `valueOrPromise`.